RangerMauve/hyper-sdk/README.md

   - `valueEncoding: 'json' | 'utf-8' | 'binary'`: The encoding to use for the data stored in the hypercore.
 Use JSON to store / retrieve objects.
   - `secretKey`: The secret key to use for the feed.
 Useful for restoring from backups.
 	- `discoveryKey`: Optionally specify which discovery key you'd like to use for finding peers for this feed.
 	- `lookup: true`: Specify whether you wish to lookup peers for this feed.
+Set to `false` along with `announce` to avoid advertising.
 	- `announce: true`: Specify whether you wish to advertise yourself as having the feed.

 #### `const seq = await feed.append(data)`